 The IMS-MRL supports students in cutting edge research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.

-We accept both basic scientists and clinical trainees wishing to study for either a PhD or a 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by the Cambridge Trusts.
+We accept both basic scientists and clinical trainees wishing to study for either a PhD or a 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by Gates or the Cambridge Trust.

 Before applying students are encouraged to consider which research areas most interest them and to contact a short list of PIs working in these fields (you should use the Principal Investigator pages to identify suitable supervisors).
 You should email these individuals explaining what interests you about their particular research area and include a CV or other relevant information in this first email.
 A generic email sent to many Principal Investigators is not likely to receive a positive response.